Tigerbeer688/github-trending-1/README.md

 ## Css

+* 【2025-03-24】[littleosbook / littleosbook](https://github.com/littleosbook/littleosbook) - Source for the little book about OS development
 * 【2025-03-22】[Diolinux / PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) - A Patch for GIMP 3+ for Photoshop Users
 * 【2025-03-15】[teacat / chaturbate-dvr](https://github.com/teacat/chaturbate-dvr) - 😎 Chaturbate DVR - auto records the stream when it goes online!
 * 【2025-03-06】[uvdesk / community-skeleton](https://github.com/uvdesk/community-skeleton) - UVdesk Opensource Community Helpdesk Project built for all to make a Full Ticketing Support System along with many more other features.